Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes: Acknowledgement

 In BC, the tag antenna is excited by an external field and terminated by a passive load.
-The tag antenna feed current is modulated via load modulation \cite{ChawlaCM2007,Finkenzeller2010} whereby the load is adapted at a chosen symbol rate.
-For example, switching between a resonant load and an open circuit results in binary amplitude-shift keying for the current.
-Such 2-ASK modulation has been used in \cite{ZhaoNAT2020}.
+Transmitting information requires to modulate the antenna feed current, for which load modulation is the only available option under the passive low-power paradigm of BC (with no transmit amplifier) \cite{LiuSmithSIGCOMM2013,ChawlaCM2007,Finkenzeller2010}.
+Therefore, BC tags use load modulation to transmit data, at a chosen symbol rate.
+For example, switching between a resonant load and an open circuit results in binary amplitude-shift keying (2-ASK) for the current.
+Such modulation has been used, e.g., in \cite{ZhaoNAT2020}. \ifdefined\SingleColumnDraft \myFigWidth{50mm}

 The data-rate requirements of many IoT applications have however incentivized modulation schemes beyond binary \cite[Tab.~III]{HuynhCST2018} such as quadrature phase-shift keying (4-PSK) in \cite{ZhaoNAT2020,WangMercierISSCC2020} and 16-ary quadrature amplitude modulation (16-QAM) in \cite{KimionisNAT2021}.
 It is unclear how well-suited these constellations are to the physical constraints of passive tags.
 Furthermore, the idea to increase the information rate by ever-increasing constellation sizes will inevitably stagnate: for a very large constellation, the receiver can't reliably distinguish neighboring symbols in the noise, which must be countered with increased redundancy in the employed error-correcting code to ensure reliable decoding.
-This trade-off caps the information rate and is described in the most general form by Shannon's channel coding theorem and the notion of channel capacity \cite{ShannonBSTJ1948}, \cite[Cpt.~7]{Cover2006}.
-However, no existing theorem or formula specifically describes the channel capacity of a given BC link.
-The related question of the capacity-achieving load modulation scheme thus remains unresolved.
-The answer promises valuable design criteria for high-data-rate BC systems and is also a stepping stone towards optimal ambient backscatter communication.
+This trade-off caps the information rate and is described in the most general form by Shannon's channel coding theorem and the notion of channel capacity \cite[Cpt.~7]{Cover2006}.
+Specific results on the information-theoretic limits of BC are however scarce.
+Even BC systems with unmodulated field sources, which are much simpler to analyze than AmBC systems, have received little academic attention so far.

 \IEEEpubidadjcol